ForNeVeR/overtone/docs/running-original.md

 Installing the Game
 -------------------
 You'll need to download the game ISO file to install.
-I've used the "Alternative ISO Version" from [My Abandonware][myabandonware.the-tone-rebellion].
+I've used the "Alternative ISO Version" from the [Internet Archive][archive-org.the-tone-rebellion].
 Download the archive and extract `TONE116E.iso` file from it somewhere to your disk.

 Insert it onto your virtual machine, and the game will offer you the welcome screen.
 Press the **Install the Tone Rebellion** button, we don't need anything